 Dr. Emily Soiney Iverson, PT, DPT, PRC, CST, RYT

 Dr. Emily Soiney Iverson grew up in McMinnville, Oregon in a family of health care professionals.
 Her youngest sister has a physical disability which exposed Emily to the world of rehabilitation at a very young age.
 She graduated from Oregon State University in 2001 with a Bachelors in Science in Exercise and Sport Science and a Bachelors in Arts in International Studies with a Spanish minor.
 She went on to earn her Clinical Doctorate of Physical Therapy (DPT) degree from the University of Minnesota in 2004.
-She worked at the non-profit Courage Center in Minneapolis with clients in the neurological, pediatric, chronic pain, and aquatic rehabilitation departments before returning home to Oregon in 2006.
+She worked with clients needing neurological, pediatric, chronic pain, and aquatic therapy before returning home to Oregon in 2006.
 She worked at an outpatient orthopedic clinic for three years before creating Shine in June of 2009.

-Dr. Emily is a board-certified physical therapist and passed rigorous testing to earn a certification as a Craniosacral Therapist (CST-T) with the Upledger Institute in 2009, as well as her Postural Restoration Certification (PRC) with the Postural Restoration Institute® in 2012.
-She was the first physical therapist on the West Coast to pass the extensive 2-day PRC exam.
-This established Shine as the first Certified Postural Restoration Center® on the West Coast as well.
+Dr. Emily is a board-certified physical therapist and holds certifications as a Craniosacral Therapist (CST-T) with the Upledger Institute and as a Postural Restoration Certification (PRC) with the Postural Restoration Institute®.
+She was the first physical therapist on the West Coast to pass the extensive PRC exam which established her clinic as the first Certified Postural Restoration Center® on the West Coast.
 She has attended extensive coursework by the North American Institute of Manual Therapy and Osteopathic Methods for Vascular Mobilization.
-Since 2007, she has actively studied with the Barral Institute for both Osteopathic Visceral and Neural Mobilization.
-In 2015, she was honored to be one of only seven physical therapists selected by their peers as Top Doctors in Portland by the Portland Monthly magazine.
+Since 2007, she has actively studied with the Barral Institute for both Visceral and Neural Mobilization.
+In 2015, she was honored to be one of only seven physical therapists as a Top Doctor in Portland in the Portland Monthly.

 Dr. Emily began studying yoga in 1998 to assist in recovery from her own chronic pain.
-In 2004, she began teaching as a registered yoga teacher (RYT) and has guest lectured a number of anatomy and therapeutic yoga workshops at various yoga studios.
-Dr. Emily also owned and led the Shine Yoga Studio from 2011-2015.
-She developed and taught an integrative therapeutic yoga class at the studio.
-She presented this nationally to a professional audience audience in 2014 through the Postural Restoration Institute®.
+In 2004, she began teaching as a registered yoga teacher (RYT) and has guest lectured a number of anatomy and therapeutic yoga workshops at local studios.
+Dr. Emily also owned the Shine Yoga Studio from 2011-2015.
+She developed an integrative therapeutic yoga curriculum and presented this to a national audience through the Postural Restoration Institute®.

-In her free time, she enjoys reading, swimming, spinning, Barre, knitting, baking, and working in her yard.
-On weekends, you will find her hiking with her husband Josh and their dog.
+In her free time, she enjoys reading, spinning, Barre, knitting and being outside, especially hiking with her husband Josh and Bandit.